 Myth: I must disclose my immigration status to VCU Career Services' staff during my visit

 Fact: Our mission is to serve all VCU students regardless of their immigration status or membership in any other identity.
-All conversations between students and career advisers are confidential and the decision to disclose any personal information is at the discretion and comfort of the student.
+All conversations between students and career advisors are confidential and the decision to disclose any personal information is at the discretion and comfort of the student.

 Myth: Employers are not interested in hiring undocumented students